ni/measurement-plugin-integration-example-python/ClientIntegration.md

 ## The Solution: Measurement Plug-In Clients

-Measurement plug-in clients allow you to run measurements directly from a simple Python script, simplifying the process of invoking measurements from any user application.
-This approach is particularly useful for sequencing multiple measurement plug-ins. [{Know more about Measurement Plug-In Client}.]({link_to_measurement_plugin_client})
+Measurement plug-in clients allow you to run measurements directly from a Python script, simplifying the process of invoking measurements from user application. [{Know more about Measurement Plug-In Client}.]({link_to_measurement_plugin_client})

-### Sequencing workflow using the Measurement Plug-In Client Generator

-The following visual illustrates how the Measurement Plug-In Client Generator facilitates the sequencing of measurement plug-ins.
+The following visual illustrates how the Measurement Plug-In Client Generator can be used for calling the measurement plug-ins in user application.

 ![Measurement-clients-workflow](/docs/images/measurement-clients-workflow.PNG)